Comfort10/Community-Health-Information-Monitoring-Project/README.md

 ## Objectives
+* Monitor and record health access issues from credible public sources

+* Verify information using multiple sources where possible

+* Categorise issues to identify trends

+* Produce evidence-based summaries to support community and advocacy understanding
 ## Inclusion Criteria

 1. Describes a real health-related challenge affecting a community due to extreme weather events (flooding, heatwave)